-When a slaying occurs as a result of actions taken to protect one's own life, it's possible that the killer can escape legal consequences for the killing.
-The requirements for a self-defense argument vary between cases and jurisdictions, but there are a few general rules applicable to most self-defense situations.
+When a death occurs as a result of actions taken to protect one's life, or the life of another, it's possible that the defendant can escape legal consequences for the killing.
+The requirements for a self-defense argument vary depending on the jurisdiction (where the crime is charged).
+Criminal law recognizes a few general rules which are applicable to most self-defense situations:

-First, the defendant must be in a place that they had a right to be in when the situation arose.
-A trespasser, for example, cannot enter someone's property and then claim self-defense if they kill the property owner in a scuffle.
+- The defendant must be in a place that they had a right to be in when the situation arose.
+A trespasser, for example, cannot enter someone's home and then claim self-defense if they kill the property owner in a scuffle.

-In addition, the person acting in self-defense must have had a reasonable fear of death or great bodily harm that necessitated the use of force.
-If the situation would not result in death or great bodily harm, or if the killers fear was unreasonable, then the self-defense argument is not available.
-Furthermore, a person can only justify self-defense if the situation requires immediate action in order to prevent bodily harm or loss of life.
-Thus, once the situation has ceased to threaten bodily harm or loss of life, the self-defense justification is no longer available.
+- The person acting in self-defense must have had a reasonable fear of immediate death or bodily harm that required the use of force.
+If the encounter would not result in death or great bodily harm, or if the killer's fear was unreasonable, then the self-defense argument would likely fail.

-Some states also require that the person claiming self-defense retreat from the danger or otherwise attempt to defuse the situation before using force to protect themselves.
-If the person claiming self defense doesn't attempt to retreat from the threat, the self-defense argument may not be available.
+Some states also require that the person claiming self-defense retreat from the danger or attempt to defuse the situation before using force to protect themselves.
+If the person claiming self-defense doesn't attempt to retreat from the threat, the self-defense argument may not be available.
 Some states, on the other hand, have "stand your ground" laws, which remove the duty to retreat.

 When referring to criminal defenses, there are two basic kinds of intoxication: voluntary and involuntary.
 Voluntary intoxication refers to intoxication that an individual has chosen to engage in, such as getting drunk with friends at a bar.
 Involuntary intoxication occurs when a person becomes intoxicated for reasons outside of their control, usually after being drugged by someone else.